Yastrzemski, Giants win 3-2 over Padres; Tatis injured

 Giants: RHP Aaron Sanchez is scheduled to make his Giants debut on Tuesday night.
 He missed the pandemic-shortened 2020 season while recovering from shoulder surgery.

-Padres: RHP Yu Darvish (0-0, 7.71) seeks his first win with the Padres after getting no-decision in San Diego’s 8-7 opening day win over Arizona.
-He allowed four runs and eight hits in 4 2/3 innings in his Padres debut.
+Padres: RHP Yu Darvish (0-0, 7.71 ERA) seeks his first win with the Padres after taking a no-decision in San Diego’s 8-7 opening day win over Arizona.
+He allowed four runs and eight hits over 4 2/3 innings in his Padres debut.

 More AP MLB: https://apnews.com/hub/MLB and https://twitter.com/AP_Sports